AustenLamacraft/audio-mps/README.md

 * training.py

-It loads the training data (or it creates it), and runs the training.
+It loads the training data, and runs the training.

+* reader.py

+It picks out a subset of the data, that contains a desired feature: pitch, instrument ...

+* make-small-dataset.py

+It imports reader.py to make the dataset.